-The scheme can be accessed through local branches of the Citizens Advice Bureau (CAB) on behalf of Somerset County Council.
-If you think the scheme might be able to help you, you should contact your local advice bureau.
+The scheme can be accessed through local branches of Somerset Citizens Advice on behalf of Somerset Council.
+If you think the scheme might be able to help you, you should contact your local Citizens Advice.

-You will be asked to describe the things you need help with, how you have come to need help, and to provide some evidence that you live in Somerset.
+You will be asked to describe the things you need help with, why you need help, and to provide some evidence that you live in Somerset.

 When you visit the advice bureau you must bring proof of your identity, proof of your address, and proof of your income (benefits and other) before an award can be granted.
 You must also meet the following conditions:

 - That you are on a low income (normally means-tested benefits)